-How Do I Become Financially Independent as a Stay-at-Home Mom
+How to Become Financially Independent as a Stay-at-Home Mom

-When you become a stay-at-home parent, you end up giving up a wide variety of things.
-One of the things that you may no longer have is financial independence.
-Many people who choose to stay home have a spouse or partner that is willing to make the financial sacrifices necessary to have one of them start working.
-However, there may be a time when you feel that you need independence as a stay-at-home parent.
+When you become a stay-at-home parent, you ultimately give up a wide variety of things, and one of the things that you may no longer have is financial independence.
+Many parents who choose to stay home have a spouse or partner who is financially stable and willing to make the necessary financial sacrifices for a single-income family.
+Sooner or later, though, there will come a time when you begin to miss and even crave that independence you lost when you became a stay-at-home parent.

 Address the Issue of Why You Need to Be Financially Independent

-- Some stay-at-home parents find themselves in a situation where the other partner becomes controlling and closely monitors the spending, which makes it difficult to find money to things for themselves or others in the family without the approval of the other spouse.
+Some stay-at-home parents find themselves in a situation where the other partner becomes controlling and closely monitors the spending, which makes it difficult to find money to buy things for themselves or others in the family without the approval of the other spouse.
 If this is the case, you may want to set up a category where you each get money that you can spend without being accountable to the other partner each month.
-It also may be a signal that it is time to prepare to leave the relationship.
+If it's proving difficult to come to an agreement on this matter, it also may be a signal that it is time to get some outside counseling help for the relationship.

 Look for Work at Home Options